 Bridget Graham qualified as a social worker in 1982 and was appointed to the Care Standards Tribunal in 2002, then was to the cross-ticketed to the Mental Health Tribunal a few years later.

-“During my many years as a social worker I have worked in a number of different fields including child protection, children with disabilities, foster care, mental health, vulnerable adults, juvenile justice, generic emergency out of hours work, Independent Reviewing Officer, complaints investigation, university lecturing and on-line tutoring – which has given me a very broad base from which to approach tribunal work.
+“During my many years as a social worker, I have worked in a number of different fields, including child protection, children with disabilities, foster care, mental health, vulnerable adults, juvenile justice, generic emergency out of hours work, Independent Reviewing Officer, complaints investigation, university lecturing and on-line tutoring.
+This has given me a very broad base from which to approach tribunal work.

 “I applied internally to be a specialist member of the ‘Pilot Scheme’ for Special Educational Needs and Disability (SEND) Tribunal hearings, at which recommendations were for health and social care as well as orders in education.
 I felt ready to apply for the role because of my extensive experience of court-based family, regulatory and tribunal work, where it is vital to understand and be able to apply the law, get to the heart of complex cases and assess risk.

 “When there was an internal competition to sit on all SEND and Disability Discrimination cases I applied.
 I was successful probably because of my experience working with children with special educational needs and disabilities and my many years as a school governor.

 “I applied because I found tribunal work stimulating, rewarding and enjoyable, and because I wanted to expand my tribunal portfolio with a view to sitting on more tribunals after I retired from my job as a Children’s Guardian with Cafcass.

 “I was originally appointed to the First Tier Tribunal through a JAC competition and found the experience quite challenging but at the same time very exciting.
 The process seemed to be very fair and transparent, with the Tribunal Service welcoming a wide range of people of different backgrounds, ages and professions.